Apostille process overview:

 • 1 day (next business day) costs £152

-The price includes admin, solicitor, and FCDO apostille fees, and VAT.
+The price includes admin, solicitor, FCDO apostille fees, and VAT.

 Getting an apostille for mediation agreements, or similar documents like settlement schemes, treaties, concession agreements, compromise arrangements, and similar negotiated understandings, must first be certified by a UK, FCDO-registered solicitor or notary public.